sswangg/the-warden/README.md

 ## Commands
-owo help - send the help message owo bonk - send a user to horny jail owo banish - send a user to the shadow realm owo release - release a user from horny jail/the shadow realm owo s - send the most recently deleted message in a channel owo es - send the most recntly edited in a channel, pre-edit owo imbored - rickroll a voice channel owo ping - send the latency
+owo help - send the help message

+owo bonk - send a user to horny jail

+owo banish - send a user to the shadow realm

+owo release - release a user from horny jail/the shadow realm

+owo s - send the most recently deleted message in a channel

+owo es - send the most recntly edited in a channel, pre-edit

+owo imbored - rickroll a voice channel

+owo ping - send the latency

 ## Contributing
 The Warden is actively being developed and contributions are always welcome

-List of features I want to implement:
+List of features to implement:
 - Play music from YouTube playlists
 - Track covid cases in AAPS
-- Ping to remind people to go to class according to Pioneer's bell schedule
-- Send a link to this discord repository
+- Send a link to this github repository
 - Display the current uptime
 - config.yaml file so that the bot is actually configurable
 - Make the bot configurable through commands so that it can be released into the wild

-Feel free to suggest a feature and maybe even offer some money with it.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)